 The ribbon cutting during the dedication of the Provena Healing Arts Pavilion, 410 E. Lincoln Highway, in New Lenox Thursday July 19, 2012. | Brett Roseman~Sun-Times Media

-NEW LENOX — The brand new building on Route 30 isn’t just a medical center, its planners say, but a unique one-stop shop for everything patients need to be well.
+The new building on U.S. 30 in New Lenox isn’t just a medical center, its planners say, but a unique one-stop shop for everything patients need to be well.

 The Provena Healing Arts Pavilion, 410 E. Lincoln Highway, houses doctor offices, an immediate care center, medi-spa, women’s center and even a cafe serving up quick, healthy food.

 “We built this building to be an ecosystem.
 All the parts support each other.
-They’re intentional,” said Amy Stevens, chief operating officer for Provena Saint Joseph Medical Center.
-“If you were a patient, what would you need put together in the same location to become your medical hub so you could get as much as possible in one location?”
+They’re intentional,” said Amy Stevens, chief operating officer for Provena St. Joseph Medical Center.

-Provena executives drew from their own experiences as patients as well as their doctors’ “wish lists” to come up with the combination of services available in the 45,000-square-foot Healing Arts Pavilion, which opens for business on Monday.
+Provena executives drew from their own experiences as patients as well as their doctors’ “wish lists” to come up with the combination of services available in the 45,000-square-foot pavilion, Stevens said.